xamarin/XamarinCommunityToolkit/Templates/Docs_Effect_Template.md

 ## Syntax

-You can either use the blur behavior from your XAML code:
+You can either use the capitalize effect from your XAML code:

 ```xaml